+Third-Party Auditor

+Independent Validation of Practices

-Third-Party Audit Example: \$150/hr + (Varies by auditor) \$50/hr travel Small 4-5 hrs Medium 5-7 hrs Large 7-10 hrs ~\$650 ~\$950 ~\$1,250 s will provide a flat rate aluate the complexity of
+Example: \$150/hr + \$50/hr travel

+(Varies by auditor)

+\Note, most auditors will provide a flat rate quote once they evaluate the complexity of your operation

 INTERIM DESK AUDITS (No Added Cost)

 The interim staff desk audits (end of years 1 and 2) will require an update of the Metric Calculator (water, energy, fertilizer, yield), review of Action Plan and regenerative CFP implementation, Pesticide Use Reports, and validation of burning practices (if applicable).
 The team will let you know if they have any questions and would like to schedule a meeting or call.